Elderly Skin Care and Goat Milk Products

 Elderly Skin Care Recommendations

-Caring for aging skin involves methods and products that will hydrate, rather than further drying out the skin.
+Caring for aging skin involves methods and products that will hydrate, rather than further dry the skin.

 For cleansing elderly skin, recommendations include the following: